nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

 ## Selecting a default binding

 1. In the Manage Controller Bindings popup, press "Choose Another."
-If you cannot see it, follow the instructions under [Getting to the binding editor when the "Edit this binding" button is not visible](#getting-to-the-binding-editor-when-the-%22edit-this-binding%22-button-is-not-visible) and continue with step 2 of this section.
+If you cannot see it, follow the instructions under [Getting to the binding editor when the Edit this binding button is not visible](#getting-to-the-binding-editor-when-the-edit-this-binding-button-is-not-visible) and continue with step 2 of this section.

    ![](Documentation/Images/press-choose-another.png)